wolkenarchitekt/teachernews/readme.txt

  Don't forget to provide your E-Mail-provider, otherwise messages cannot be send by mail.
- The configuration of Teachernews is managed by an Ant script, the compilation and deployment is managed by Maven.
+ The configuration of Teachernews is managed by an Ant script, the compilation and deployment are managed by Maven.
  There are two ways how to install the application:

  1) Use Embedded Glassfish

  If you just want to try the application without downloading or installing Glassfish, you can use Embedded Glassfish.
-Teachernews then uses an in-memory database (not.
+Teachernews then uses an in-memory database.
  To configure Teachernews to use the Embedded Glassfish, change the properties file or run: ant -Dglassfish.embedded=true